Reviewing Uses of Regulatory Compliance Monitoring: Results

 \section{Results}

-After inductive coding and synthesizing the 45 (36 of Search A, 9 of Search B) relevant studies, we analyse the resulting data, in order to characterize their compliance monitoring mechanisms and their usages.
-This is done along the three phases of conformance checking projects~\cite{carmona2018conformance}, being preparation (Sec.~\ref{sec:results-prep}), action (Sec.~\ref{sec:results-action}), and reflection (Sec,~\ref{sec:results-reflection}).
+After inductive coding and synthesizing the 58 (41 of Search A, 17 of Search B) relevant studies, we analyse the resulting data, in order to characterize their compliance monitoring mechanisms and their usages.
+This is done along the three phases of conformance checking projects~\cite{carmona2018conformance}, being \emph{preparation} (Sec.~\ref{sec:results-prep}), \emph{action} (Sec.~\ref{sec:results-action}), and \emph{reflection} (Sec,~\ref{sec:results-reflection}).
 We also describe commonalities and differences between the uses found in the two searches.
 Generally, we can observe, as shown in Fig.~\ref{fig:study-distribution}, that we find far fewer studies that position themselves as compliance checking than those framed as conformance checking studies.
-We also note that while conformance checking studies were published quite early, they appear to peak a few years later than compliance checking studies, which might hint at a shift in research interest or a change in the positioning of the studies.
+We also note that while conformance checking studies were published quite early, they appear to peak slightly later than compliance checking studies, which might hint at a shift in research interest or a change in the positioning of the studies; similarly, compliance checking studies seem to tail off after having reached a peak in 2017.